NathanGavenski/Labyrinth/README.md

 ## TO DO
 * [x] Migrate to gymnasium
 * [ ] Make it work with python 3.12
-* [ ] Create unit tests for the dataset and maze scripts
+* [ ] Create unit tests for the dataset and labyrinth scripts
 * [ ] Update gifs